 I recently ran out of one of my favorite spice blends and since I have been on a chickpea kick lately, decided to make a new batch and combine the two and it was a beautiful thing.
-Turkish spiced and roasted chickpeas.
+Turkish Roasted Chickpeas.

 All gone.
 In less than 30 minutes.
-We kept popping these Turkish Roasted Chickpeas in our mouths, one after another and then in small handfuls.
+We kept popping these in our mouths, one after another and then in small handfuls.
 Fresh from the oven, roasted to a toasty, crispness and packed with exotic spices and kosher salt.

 I love Tender Greens and one of their salads has these little, crunchy nuggets in the kale salad.
 They were a nice surprise and I have been addicted ever since.
 I love these as a snack.
 They are easy to make and fill the void instead of those greasy chips and the like I used to grab for that are no longer in the house.